saharpourghorban/Cortex-case/README.md

-- Run these commands to start the project (I used Yarn as the package manager):
+- Run these commands to start the project:

-    - Download Nodejs and install it
+    - Install Nodejs

-    - open command propmt and run these commands:
+    - Run these commands on the cmd:

           npm install --save react